-The starting point of the trek is Besi Sahar, which is connected by a 6 hours drive from Kathmandu.
+The starting point of the trek is Jagat, which is connected by a 7/8 hours’ drive from Kathmandu.
 On your return, you will fly from Jomsom to Pokhara.
 You can choose between flying and driving back from Pokhara to Kathmandu.
 We will arrange the transportation from your hotel to the airport (Kathmandu).
-Please check with for price difference between flying and driving back to Kathmandu
+Please check with us for price difference between flying and driving back to Kathmandu.

 You need to pass on your International flight details to us for a “meeting and greeting” service at airport.
 You just pass on the Customs and come out of the Terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
 Our airport representative or tour officer will greet you and welcome you with a garland.

 The best seasons to trek in the Annapurna region are Autumn (from mid-September till November end) and Spring (from the beginning of March until mid-May).
-Temperatures will drop considerably as you trek higher everyday.
+Temperatures will drop considerably as you trek higher every day.
 The nights are cold (between -20 C to 5C) but the days are sunny and hot (between 10C to 30C).
 The mornings are usually clear, with clouds building up during the afternoon, disappearing at night.
-Trekking during the monsoon and winter is not recommended; as the visibility during monsoon is limited, high pass (Thorung la- 5416m) gets covered up with snow during winter.
+Trekking during the monsoon is not recommended, as the visibility during monsoon is limited.
+Trekking in the winter is possible; however, it is much colder than Autumn and Spring.

 March, April, October and November are the most popular and favored months for traveling.
 Please choose the date that is convenient for you.